Psychiatric Mental Health Nurse Practitioner, Post-Graduate Certificate

 The Psychiatric Mental Health Nurse Practitioner Role

 You will often be seen as an educator – advancing recognition of mental health as a fundamental component of an individual’s well-being and assisting in health care reform and policy development.
-A specialized focus on relationship-building makes this a unique and rewarding specialty.

 • Integrated curriculum with an interprofessional learning environment that enables you to learn about a variety of different disciplines and specialty areas such as telemedicine, primary care, school based care, substance use disorders and neuropsychiatric disorders.